infor-design/enterprise/specs/MENUBUTTON.md

  - The menu a element should have role = "menuitem"
  - The menu a element should have role = "menuitemcheckbox" if it contains a check

+## Future Considerations
+ - Avoid use of setTimeout...

 ## Implementations

  - Core version [link] - This is the most complete implementation